-In the 9.8.0 release of Solace's PubSub+ event broker, you can configure a REST delivery point (RDP), to extend and produce messages into various Amazon services, such as Simple Notification Service (SNS), Simple Queue Services (SQS) and Lambda, all via the Amazon API Gateway.
+In the 9.8.0 release of the PubSub+ event broker, you can configure a REST delivery point (RDP), to extend and produce messages into various Amazon services, such as Simple Notification Service (SNS), Simple Queue Services (SQS) and Lambda, all via the Amazon API Gateway.

 The goal of this tutorial is to demonstrate how to set up an Amazon API Gateway REST connector in a PubSub+ event broker to send messages to a Lambda function from a remote connection.
 This tutorial will show you how to:

 - Configure the event broker to set up RDPs with a REST connector

 - Send messages to the Lambda function using the Try Me! functionality built into the PubSub+ Broker Manager

 - Review messages in the Lambda logs